ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 .. todo::
   These are not finalized!

-.. list-table:: Covariates for NDMM treatment prediction
+.. list-table:: Covariates for NDMM treatment assignment
   :header-rows: 1

   * - Column name